Can you get one? And should you?

-With about 1.6 million personal bankruptcies occurring in the last year, Vi has company.
+With current bankruptcy rates, Vi has company.
 And, in a society where the availability of consumer debt is assumed, she's got a real problem.

 Before we get into specifics, let's learn a little about credit and debt.
 The first known use of credit was about 3,000 years ago in Assyria, Babylon and Egypt.

 It appears that debt came to American with the Pilgrims.
 They consolidated their debts in London and made four installment payments.

 Store credit was common all the way back in colonial times and has been popular throughout our nation's history.
 Many items, including sewing machines and vacuum cleaners, were introduced into our homes on the installment plan.

 The first credit card came out in 1951 and was only good at 27 New York restaurants.
 Once the magnetic strip was introduced in the early 1970s, the use of credit cards skyrocketed.

 But, having all the credit available has a dark side.
 Some people take on too much debt and have trouble repaying their loans.
 Thus the need for bankruptcy protection.

 We've come a long ways from the debtor's prisons that existed until the early-1800s.
 Yet, even today, you can land in jail for committing debts of fraud and child support.